Waveyyyy/dotfiles/zsh/README.md

 &nbsp;

+#### Been messing with p10k will update this readme when i get the chance

 Been spending a bunch of time on my laptop messing with config files recently, have only ever used bash previous to this month so decided i'd have a crack at the config file for zsh.

 Not much additional content in here as of, mainly plugins and theme stuff.